Dyan E. Connelly, PhD

 the space between us & ourselves

 Stress, trauma, and daily demands pull us out of our bodies and away from what we value.
-We stop noticing what we need, what we feel, what actually matters to us.
-Research shows that rebuilding awareness of our bodies, emotions, and values is essential for resilience and well-being.
+We stop noticing what we need, what we feel, what actually matters.
+Rebuilding that awareness of your body, your emotions, what you care about is some of the most useful work therapy can do.

 the space between us & others